Benjamin-Italiaander/My_Notes/LINKS/README.md

 ### Website creation in Linux
 - [Pelican](https://github.com/getpelican) a static site generator, written in Python Have a look at the [Themes](https://pelicanthemes.com/)

+### Code versioning
+- [Kallithea](https://kallithea-scm.org/)A tool for Mercurial and Git with a built-in push/pull server, with full text search and code-review.